mhbeals/mhwood.github.io/_posts/2020-04-22-front-page.md

 ---
 layout: post
-title: Read All About It: Designing a Front Page
+title: Read All About It &mdash; Designing a Front Page
 author: Emily Bell
 ---